adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 ![](https://cc-dam.imgix.net/documentation/images/site-mounting/2023-Q4/CloudCannon-Documentation-Add-Site-Mounting.png)

 Under your **Site Settings**, select **Site Mountings**.
 Here, you’ll be able to select a remote site and path to mount to your current site.
-In the above screenshot, you’ll see that I’ve mounted a remote site named ‘Website Components’ to my local site, selected the “Source files” artifact, and specifically connected my `/components` directory in the mounted site to the `/layouts/partials/components` directory in my current site.
+In the above screenshot, you’ll see that I’ve mounted a remote site named ‘Design System Components’ to my local site, selected the “Source files” artifact, and specifically connected my `/components` directory in the mounted site to the `/layouts/partials/components` directory in my current site.

 That’s all the setup I need to share my central site components from one CloudCannon site to another.
 Now, any time I update my central components in the remote site, every single site that mounts those components will rebuild automatically — CloudCannon handles all of the logic.
 I could even have dozens of different sites using different subsets of the same central components, and because I control every step, I’m able to select precisely which sites mount which components.